 OUR COVERED BRIDGE

-Built in 1971, our Bull Run Covered Bridge spans the banks of the "Mighty Mulpus" Brook behind the restaurant.
-It was privately constructed by a Shirley architect and is made of muscular Massachusetts Oak reinforced with steel
+Our privately owned Bull Run Covered Bridge spans the banks of the "Mighty Mulpus" which runs behind the restaurant.
+Shirley architect Eric Davis oversaw its construction.
+The bridge is made of muscular Massachusetts Oak, reinforced with steel I-beams.

 About that sign...

-Above our bridge, you'll see a sign that reads:
+Above our bridge, you'll see a weathered sign that reads:

 THIS BRIDGE BUILT WITHOUT STATE